Alexbest3000/Verum-demo/README.md

     Visual: Deepfake and AI-generation detection using Logic and Computer Vision (ELA).

-    Semantic: Real-time "Bullshit Detection" in text—identifying hidden risks, logical traps, and corporate gaslighting (LLM Orchestration).
+    Semantic: Real-time "Bullshit Detection" in text—identifying hidden risks, logical traps, and corporate gaslighting.

-    Behavioral: A psychological profiler that reads between the lines to reveal hidden human intentions and manipulation patterns.
+    Behavioral: A psychological profiler that reads between the lines to reveal hidden human intentions and manipulation.

 ### ⚠️ Source Code Status